Scala (programming language): History

 The design of Scala started in 2001 at the École Polytechnique Fédérale de Lausanne (EPFL) (in Lausanne, Switzerland) by Martin Odersky.
 It followed on from work on Funnel, a programming language combining ideas from functional programming and Petri nets.
 Odersky formerly worked on Generic Java, and javac, Sun's Java compiler.

 After an internal release in late 2003, Scala was released publicly in early 2004 on the Java platform, A second version (v2.0) followed in March 2006.

 On 17 January 2011, the Scala team won a five-year research grant of over €2.3 million from the European Research Council.
 On 12 May 2011, Odersky and collaborators launched Typesafe Inc. (later renamed Lightbend Inc.), a company to provide commercial support, training, and services for Scala.
 Typesafe received a $3 million investment in 2011 from Greylock Partners.

 Platforms and license

 Scala runs on the Java platform (Java virtual machine) and is compatible with existing Java programs.
-As Android applications are typically written in Java and translated from Java bytecode into Dalvik bytecode (which may be further translated to native machine code during installation) when packaged, Scala's Java compatibility makes it well-suited to Android development, the more so when a functional approach is preferred.
+As Android applications are typically written in Java and translated from JVM bytecode into Dalvik bytecode (which may be further translated to native machine code during installation) when packaged, Scala's Java compatibility makes it well-suited to Android development, the more so where functional programming is preferred.

 The reference Scala software distribution, including compiler and libraries, is released under the Apache license.